blade-lang/blade-docs/index.markdown

 echo 'Listening on Port 3000...' server.listen()
 ```
-_A simple HTTP server listening on port 3000 in Blade_

 <br><br>

 ## What is Blade?
 ---
-Blade is a simple, clean and embeddable dynamic programming language created to be simple enough for beginners yet
-powerful and expressive for professionals and for this reason it has a very small syntax set with a very low
-learning curve.

-Blade improves upon the best features of JavaScript, Python and Ruby to give developers a familiar and powerful
-system that feels native for developers coming from any of these languages and an easy way to leverage the strength
+Blade is a simple, clean, and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals.
+It has a very small syntax set with a very low learning curve.
+Blade improves upon the best features of JavaScript, Python, and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.

-of any.
+Blade also comes with [Nyssa](https://nyssa.bladelang.com), the official package manager, which makes it easy to install and manage packages and modules.

 Blade is _NOT_ named after any weapon, but rather after the iconic Marvel Comics vampire slayer &mdash; Blade.

+## Features
+---

+- **First-class package management**: Package management is built into the language module system.
+- **Iterable classes**: Blade has built-in support for iterable classes, making it easy to work with collections of data.
+- **Backend development**: Blade can be used for backend development without any external dependencies.
+- **Function promotion**: Blade allows for function promotion, making it easy to reuse any piece of code from an imported module.
+- **Default exports and imports**: Blade supports default exports and imports, making it easy to organize code.
+- **Anonymous functions**: Blade supports anonymous functions, making it easy to write functional code.
+- **Access modifiers**: Unlike any of JavaScript, Python and Ruby, Blade supports access modifiers for variables, properties, functions, classes, modules, etc.
+- **Decorator functions**: Blade supports decorator functions, making it easy to add functionality to existing code.
+- **Function overrides**: Blade supports function overrides in classes, allowing a class to choose the result to return for a function if the function allows it.
+- **Easy to extend with C modules**: Blade supports external extensions built in C, making it easy to extend the language with C modules.

+## Use Cases
+---

+Blade can be used for a wide range of tasks, including:

+- **Web development**: Blade can be used to create web applications and web services.
+- **Data science**: Blade can be used to perform data analysis and machine learning tasks.
+- **Scripting**: Blade can be used to write scripts to automate tasks.
+- And more...

+## Showcase
+---

+- **[Nyssa](https://github.com/blade-lang/nyssa)**: The Nyssa self-hostable repository server and package manager is written in Blade.
+- **[jsonrpc](https://github.com/mcfriend99/jsonrpc)**: A JSON-RPC library for Blade programming language.
+- **[wire](https://github.com/mcfriend99/wire)**: Dynamic HTML template engine.
+- **[tar](https://github.com/mcfriend99/tar)**: Pure Blade library for creating and extracting TAR archives.

 ## How does it differ from Python and Ruby?